Sudo-Ivan/Reticulum-Go/README.md

 A Go implementation of the [Reticulum Network Protocol](https://github.com/markqvist/Reticulum).

-> [!WARNING]
-> This project is currently in development and is not yet compatible with the Python reference implementation.

 ## Goals

 - To be fully compatible with the Python reference implementation.